nullNEU/.github/profile/README.md

 ## Contact Us

-Reach out to [null.neu@skiff.com](mailto:null.neu@skiff.com) for more information about our chapter, events, and how you can get involved.
+Reach out to [null_NEU@proton.me](mailto:null_NEU@proton.me) for more information about our chapter, events, and how you can get involved.

 Together, let's build a secure digital future.